THE about me plan

+As you describe your beliefs think about these prompts and questions.
 What do you believe spiritually?
 Do you believe in God?
 Many Gods?
 No Gods?
 Do you follow a certain religion?
 (Catholic, Baptist, Church of Jesus Christ, etc) What does your worship look like?
 Do you go to church on Sunday (what does it look like)?
 Do you read scriptures?
 What is your conversion story?
-Any special holidays you celebrate?
+Are there any religious holidays you celebrate?

-Write about your siblings.
-Describe what they look like.
+As you describe your siblings think about these prompts and questions.
+Describe what your siblings look like.
 What is their personality like?
 What do you guys do when you get together?
-What is everyone doing right now?
+What are their lives like now?
 How has each of them impacted your life?
 What have you learned from them?